 There are several obstacles to using KLD in a multi-industry, multi-year study.
 First, the number of firms evaluated by KLD changes over time, along with the number of social and environmental criteria being scored over time.
 Table 1, Panel A summarizes firm-year observations in KLD STATS population during the sample period, while Panel B summarizes indicator variables by year.
 Not only would one expect the raw scores to differ across time based on the number of possible indicators, the dispersion of raw scores will vary as well.
 An additional obstacle is that industries face different social and environmental challenges (Waddock and Graves, 1997).
-For example, in any given year, the mean number of environmental concerns in the Oil and Gas Extraction industry is likely to be higher than the mean number of environmental concerns in the Finance Industry.
+For example, in any given year, the mean number of environmental concerns in the Finance Industry.
 Consequently, a raw score of 3 concerns may be typical in one industry, but relatively high in another.
 In addition, the dispersion of raw scores may differ across industries.
 Finally, a number of indicators are more likely to apply to large firms.
 To deal with comparability issues from industry differences, and with consideration of the additional issues described above, an alternative method of calculating CSR scores is employed--standardizing raw scores by industry-year-size.
 The following steps describe how these CSR measures were calculated.